 - How long as the company been in business?
 You should be able to find this information somewhere (usually on an “About Us” page) and if you can’t, that’s usually an indication that they’re far too young.

 - Where are they based?
-Most legitimate companies are happy to tell you where they are based, since it’s usually in a country with very strong data protection laws.
-Lack of this information is usually a red flag.
+Most legitimate companies are happy to tell you where they are based since it’s usually in a country with very strong data protection laws.
+The lack of this information is usually a red flag.

 - Where can you read reviews?
 Is it only on their website or is there an unbiased (or at least mostly unbiased) website to find them?